 Friends of ours invited us to join them in Natchez for the 1984 Spring Pilgrimage.
 We booked the guest house at Ravennaside for our party of four, packed our bags, and headed east.

-The owners of Ravennaside at the time, Mr. and Mrs. John Van Hook, kept with the vision and intent of the original owners, Mr. and Mrs. James Fleming, for Ravennaside to be a home for entertaining.
+Ravennaside at that time was owned by Mr. and Mrs. John Van Hook.
+Important to the Van Hooks was honoring the vision and intent of the original owners, Mr. and Mrs. James Fleming, for Ravennaside to be a home for entertaining.

 Guests were invited to mix and mingle on the veranda over cocktails and appetizers beginning promptly at 5: 00 pm.